-Fortnightly gross wages \$0.00

-The bonus payment \$10,000

-Annualised income plus extra pay \$10,000

-Tax rate to be applied to the signing on 10.5%

-bonus

-The annualised income does come from previous amounts paid, so if no previous payments have been made then the annualised income will be zero.
+Fortnightly gross wages \$0.00 The bonus payment \$10,000 Annualised income plus extra pay \$10,000 Tax rate to be applied to the signing on bonus 10.5% Plus, ACC Earners' Levy to the signing on bonus multiplied by 1.67% The annualised income comes from previous amounts paid, so if no previous pays ments have been made then the annualised income will be zero.
 So, the default tax rate is based only on the amount of the extra pay.
 Note- the employee can notify their employer to choose a higher tax rate.
-Refer to section RD 10(2).
+Refer t to section RD 10(2).